Pampadumpara: Etymology

 The origin of the city's name is steeped in natural specialties of this area.
 The name Pampadumpara is composed of three local language words.
 That are Pamp means Snake, Aadum means Dance and Para means Rock.
 As a whole the meaning of the name Pampadumpara is snakes dancing rock.
 Legend says in this area there were many snakes who danced atop the rocks and thus the name becomes Pampadumpara.
 It is believed that a lot of tribes were once lived here, and they gave this name.

 Ethnic Groups and Communities

 The Pampadumpara has people of three religions – Hindu, Christian and Muslim.
 Along with native and migrated Keralites, there are many people of Tamil origin as well.
-Most of the people are either migrants from southern states of Kerala, especially Kottayam, Pathanamthitta, Alapuzha and Kollam.
+Most of the people are either migrants from southern states of Kerala, especially Kottayam, Pathanamthitta, Alappuzha and Kollam.